 Best for: Austrian city breaks, cultural events, hiking, lakes, and scenic road trips

-Less ideal for: those who prefer consistently dry conditions
+Less ideal for: Travelers who prefer consistently dry conditions

 Weather in Austria in June: What To Expect